 - Usually, when treatment ends, all artwork is returned to the client.
 Artworks can be returned to the client throughout treatment too on a case by case basis.

 Ethics and principles of professional practice

 All treatments are governed by established art psychotherapy principals, boundaries and setting, as stipulated by the Australian, New Zealand & Asian Creative Arts Therapy Association (ANZACATA), the Art Therapist's Association Singapore (ATAS), The British Art Therapists Association (BAAT) and The American Art Therapists Association (AATA).

-I am a professional member, and registered with ANZACATA (Membership no. 53507848) and ATAS.
+I am a professional member, and registered with ANZACATA (Membership no. 53507848) and ATAS and APACS.

 All sessions are strictly confidential.
 Confidentiality within sessions is strictly goverened by the guildelines as stipulated by the Australian, New Zealand & Asian Creative Arts Therapy Association (ANZACATA), the Art Therapist's Association Singapore (ATAS), The British Art Therapists Association (BAAT) and The American Art Therapists Association (AATA).

 No!
 Anyone, with any level of art expertise, can benefit from the art therapy process.

 A common misconception is that art therapy requires making images which the art therapist then interprets.
 This is not the case.
 The process is organic, and the therapist helps the client to reflect on and identify personal emotional issues, which may be confusing or distressing.
 The therapist may offer an art directive, or the client may prefer to explore the art media organically.

 Sometimes no artwork is created, and the sessions can either be talk-based or a kinaesthetic and sensory exploration of art media, enabling a deeper body mind connection to aid in healing and processing.